 Who Should Attend

 The course is suitable for human rights professionals as well as those hoping to embark on a career in this field.
-We welcome applications from practicing lawyers and judges, members of the armed forces, government officials, Lawyers and other persons working for non-governmental and inter-governmental organizations that work in the field of human rights, students with a first degree (including in subjects other than law) and those with at least one year of legal study towards their degree.
+We welcome applications from practicing lawyers and judges, members of the armed forces, government officials, lawyers and other persons working for non-governmental and inter-governmental organisations that work in the field of international human rights, students with a first degree (including in subjects other than law) and those with at least one year of legal study towards their degree.
 The class includes a wide array of human rights professionals, law students at the George Washington University and students studying various subjects at a variety of universities.

 New College, Oxford

 Students will be accommodated and take many of their meals at New College, Oxford on Holywell Street.
 Founded by William of Wykham in 1379, it is one of the largest, best known and most beautiful of the Oxford colleges.
 The college is located in the centre of Oxford, close to the St Cross Law Faculty Building, in which the Bodleian Law Library is located.
 Classes are to be held in the Manor Road Building, right next to the St. Cross Building, and if need be, in the St. Cross Building.
 The classrooms include a lecture hall for plenary sessions and breakout rooms for classes.
 Due to renovations of the New College dining hall, lunches will be held at St. Catherine's College, just next to the Manor Road Building, and formal dinners this summer will be held at St. Hilda's College and Wadham College.
 The Administrative offices, which house the Oxford director and supporting staff, are in Rewley House, Wellington Square, Oxford.

 Students are accommodated in single study bedrooms at New College.
 Many of the bedrooms have private bathrooms but such a room can only be guaranteed if the supplementary private bathroom fee is paid.

 Travel Advisory Information